17 VII 1921, Budapest — 7 XI 1944, Budapest prison

 Biography

-Hanna Szenes was a poet, writing in Hebrew and Hungarian.
-Motivated by her Zionist convictions, she immigrated to Palestine, but returned to Europe as a soldier.
+Hanna Szenes was a poet who wrote in Hebrew and Hungarian.
+Because of her Zionist convictions, she immigrated to Palestine but returned to Europe as a soldier.
 Her poems are still read and sung in Israel today.

 She was born on 17 July 1921 in Budapest, to a wealthy family of assimilated Jews.
 Her father, Béla Szenes, a writer and playwright, died when Hanna was six years old.
 She attended a private Protestant school for girls and at that time became interested in Zionism.
 In 1939, she immigrated to Palestine.

-Hanna completed a two-year course in agriculture and joined the Sdot Yam kibbutz in Caesarea.
-She was a member of the Haganah, a secret Jewish paramilitary organisation which was founded in Palestine, in 1920.
-In 1943, she joined the Women’s Auxiliary Air Force of Great Britain, and in 1944, she parachuted into Yugoslavia with other volunteers to aid partisan troops to save European Jews.
-They were forced to postpone their plans when Germany invaded Hungary, in March 1944.
-When they finally crossed the border, they were captured by Hungarian gendarmes.
-They regarded Hannah as a British spy and repeatedly interrogated and tortured her in a Budapest prison.
-In November 1944, she was brought before a court and sentenced to death by shooting.
+Hanna Szenes completed a two-year course in agriculture and joined the kibbutz Sdot Yam in Caesarea.
+She was a member of the Haganah (founded in 1920), the secret Jewish paramilitary organization in Palestine.
+In 1943, she joined the Women’s Auxiliary Air Force of Great Britain.
+Parachuting into Yugoslavia in 1944 with other volunteers tasked with aiding partisans in helping to save European Jews.
+The operation was postponed when Nazi Germany invaded Hungary in March 1944.
+When the group finally crossed the border, it was captured by Hungarian gendarmes.
+Accused of spying for the British, she was repeatedly tortured and interrogated in a Budapest prison.
+In November 1944, she was executed by a firing squad.
 Her remains were brought to Israel in 1950.

 Voice: Klaudia Waszak